montao/forbasile/README.md

-# Go Plugin Example
+# Go Plugin

-The code in this repository shows how to use the new `plugin` package in Go 1.10 (see https://tip.golang.org/pkg/plugin/).
+The code in this repository uses the `plugin` package in Go 1.10 (see https://tip.golang.org/pkg/plugin/).
 A Go plugin is package compiled with the `-buildmode=plugin` which creates a shared object (`.so`) library file instead of the standar archive (`.a`) library file.
 As you will see here, using the standar library's `plugin` package, Go can dynamically load the shared object file at runtime to access exported elements such as functions an variables.

 You can read the related article [on Medium](https://medium.com/learning-the-go-programming-language/writing-modular-go-programs-with-plugins-ec46381ee1a9).